Tutorial (Text Data Processing)#

 class_idx class text tokens doc spacy_tokens

 0 3 Business Fears for T N pension after talks Unions repre...
 [Fears, for, T, N, pension, after, talk, Union...
-(Fears, for, T, N, pension, after, talks, Unio... [fear, T, N, pension, talk, Unions, represent,...
+(Fears, for, T, N, pension, after, talks, Unio... [fear, t, N, pension, talk, Unions, represent,...

 1 4 Sci/Tech The Race is On: Second Private Team Sets Launc...
 [The, Race, be, On, :, Second, Private, Team, ...
-(The, Race, is, On, :, Second, Private, Team, ...
-[Race, second, private, team, set, Launch, Dat...
+(The, Race, is, On, :, Second, Private, Team, ... [race, Second, private, Team, Sets, Launch, Da...

 2 4 Sci/Tech Ky.
 Company Wins Grant to Study Peptides (AP) ...
 [Ky., Company, Wins, Grant, to, Study, Peptide...
 (Ky., Company, Wins, Grant, to, Study, Peptide...
-[Company, win, Grant, study, Peptides, AP, AP,...
+[Company, win, Grant, Study, Peptides, AP, AP,...

 3 4 Sci/Tech Prediction Unit Helps Forecast Wildfires (AP) ...
 [Prediction, Unit, Helps, Forecast, Wildfires,...
 (Prediction, Unit, Helps, Forecast, Wildfires,... [prediction, Unit, help, Forecast, Wildfires, ...

 4 4 Sci/Tech Calif.
 Aims to Limit Farm-Related Smog (AP) AP...
 [Calif, ., Aims, to, Limit, Farm-Related, Smog...
-(Calif., Aims, to, Limit, Farm, -, Related, Sm... [aim, limit, Farm, Related, Smog, AP, AP, Sout...
+(Calif., Aims, to, Limit, Farm, -, Related, Sm... [aim, Limit, Farm, relate, Smog, AP, AP, South...

 ... ... ... ... ... ... ...